PURPOSE & ACTIVITIES

 Welsh heritage and also those interested in Welsh culture.

-Our Society is described by our Constitution.
-Ammendments to the Constitution have been approved and by the membership at the Annual Banquet and Business Meeting held on 1-March-2020.
-Read the current Constitution here.
+Our Society is described by a Constitution.
+The most recent Ammendments to the Constitution were approved by the membership at the Annual Banquet and Business Meeting on 1-March-2020.

 Committee oversees the activities of our Society.